• Skip to primary navigation

 2. System crash or instance crash

-3. Sequence is used in another table
+3. The sequence is used in another table

 Session sequences